alex-lin64/Efficient-Vision-Model-Analysis-Pipeline/README.md

-﻿## Welcome to the ARCLIGHT Baseline system!

-The ARCLIGHT Baseline system is a baseline system composed of currently SOTA object detection and acitivty recognition models used as a metric of comparison for the ARCLIGHT system itself.
-This is a work in progress.
-Different components will be subject to change.
-More information about the current baseline can be found in /readme_resources/baseline_sys.pptx.
+This pipeline is composed of current SOTA object detection and activity recognition models.
+This project is completed under the guidance of Boston Fusion Corp and aids in their completion of a proposal funded by Darpa's BAA [Ecole](https://www.darpa.mil/program/environment-driven-conceptual-learning).
+The pipeline aims to coalesce the difficulty of analyzing different off-the-shelf models by providing a single framework to quickly switch models and datasets in order to get to the important task: gathering data.

 Tool Stack:
 - Triton Inference Server